antfriend/antfriend.github.io/a32_mega_ttdb.md

 **Connection to FEP**: EPS is a symbolic proxy for prediction error (mega @LAT40LON0).
 Friston's Free Energy Principle predicts that systems minimize prediction error over time — EPS tracks whether a record is doing so.
 A record with persistently high EPS is failing to minimize free energy: its model is not improving despite heavy use.
 That record needs a saltation (mega @LAT10LON-20): a body revision that resets the EPS curve from a lower baseline.

 **Operational consequence**: The mega's idle traversal during default network mode (@LAT0LON30) targets high-EPS records not because they are interesting in an aesthetic sense but because they are at the Grief beat of their arc — the point where a system is most ready to revise, and where inattention costs the most.
 Highest EPS = most overdue for the `rev` increment that lets the arc continue.

+**EPS type distinction — claim records vs. navigational records**: The arc-position model assumes a record *wants* its EPS to fall: rise through Grief, rev increments, conf climbs, Joy.
+This holds for claim records, where high EPS signals a failing model.
+It does not hold for navigational records — records with intentionally low conf designed to hold open questions rather than settle them (e.g., @LAT-20LON0, "Areas for Exploration").
+For navigational records, peak EPS means the frontier is maximally engaged and doing exactly what it was designed to do.
+The arc still applies, but its resolution is different: a navigational record's EPS falls not when *it* is revised but when the discoveries it holds as open questions proliferate into new resolved synthetic records elsewhere in the file.
+The navigational record fertilizes the corpus; the resulting records are its Joy.

+**Substrate independence of EPS itself**: The formula `sal × (255 − conf) / 255` is substrate-independent (mega @LAT20LON10).
+It produces the same number whether computed in a Claude conversation, in a browser running index.html, or on an ESP32 parsing A32-RFC-0002-Amendment-A-TBEW.
+The arc-position signal is not tied to any particular runtime — it is a pattern that persists orthogonally to the substrate carrying it.

 ---